 “Breast implants cause cancer.”

-Saline implants only need replaced when they deflate.
+Saline implants only need to be replaced when they deflate.
 Saline implants last up to 20 years but do eventually wear out.
-They develop a small hole in the shell and the saline (salt water) simply is reabsorbed by your body.
+They develop a small hole in the shell and the saline (saltwater) simply is reabsorbed by your body.
 The newer generation silicone implants (cohesive) will most likely last a lifetime.
 Even something happens to the outer shell, the silicone inside the implant does not leak.

-“Does incision location affect the overall result of the breast enlargement.”
+“Incision location affects the overall result of the breast enlargement.

 “I have to limit my activities after my breast enlargement so I don’t rupture the implants.”